youyanggu/covid19_projections/path-to-herd-immunity.md

 ## Data

 We use vaccination data from the [Centers for Disease Control and Prevention (CDC)](https://covid.cdc.gov/covid-data-tracker/#vaccinations).
-We upload the raw and adjusted CDC vaccination time series data for download [on GitHub](https://github.com/youyanggu/covid19-cdc-vaccination-data).
-It contains every CDC vaccination update since they started releasing data on Dec 20, 2020.
-The data is updated daily.
+We upload the raw and adjusted CDC vaccination time series datafor download [on GitHub](https://github.com/youyanggu/covid19-cdc-vaccination-data).
+It contains every CDC vaccination update since they started releasing data on Dec 20, 2020 through March 7, 2021.

 While we release daily [past infections estimates](https://github.com/youyanggu/covid19-infection-estimates-latest) for every state and county, we are currently not releasing our vaccination and infections forecasts.
 This is due to 1) the limitations and noisiness in the existing data 2) the high degree of uncertainty for the future and 3) the reliance on numerous assumptions (outlined below).
 As a result, we believe these projections are best suited to be viewed in the context of everything outlined on this page, and should best not be used independently.
 Without all the necessary context/assumptions, the results can easily be misinterpreted.